vitorpiovezam/blog-cms-express/src/posts/02-28-2021#trekking#My-first-trekking-into-the-wild.md

 </p>
 <br>

-**I find the trail back 🥳**, on the left of the river where did I came from.
+After climb 15 rocks, **I find the trail back 🥳**, on the left of the river where did I came from.
 I left some camping stuff to mark the beggining of the trail, and get down again to camping and spend the night, to walk back on next morning.

 I spend a lot of energy climbing those rocks.
 <br>